LukarioMC/COMP-4800-37/README.md

 ## Scripts:
 Run the following using 'npm run [cmd]'
+ - `start` - Runs the app normally on the specified port (default 8000).
+ - `extractSampleData` - A single-use script that will extract and parse a new `insertSampleData.sql` file to seed the database with.
+Data fetched from the original [thirty-seven](thirty-seven.org) website.
  - `resetdb` - Creates all database entities (e.g. tables, indices) in app.db.
 Will drop pre-existing entities.
 Should only be run once the server has stopped.
  - `dev` - Run the app using nodemon serving to the localhost at the specified port (default of 8000).